Tanner “Tan” Brantley is an advocate of black environmentalism: intersectionality and intentionality for environmental action.

 Chicago is another city that has done extensive research into green roofs and successfully provided incentives for developers to incorporate them into new projects.
 Chicago has the Green Permit Benefit Tier Program which allows projects with green initiative projects that qualify under the program to receive various benefits.
 In a rapidly growing city, such as Atlanta, a program like the Green Permit Benefit Tier Program would be a low-cost way to encourage sustainable and healthy growth.
 In 2003, there was a green roof installed on top of the city hall building.
 The City Council of Atlanta could use the City Hall building as an educational resource and foundation for what a qualifying project would entail.

-The City of Atlanta should implement a green roof permit program as soon as possible because the danger heat exposure and pollutant concentrations poses to sensitive health groups.
-Green roofs would be a unique way to facilitate economic growth, while addressing major health concerns.
+The City of Atlanta should implement a green roof permit program as soon as possible because of the danger heat exposure and pollutant concentrations pose to sensitive health groups.
+Green roofs would be a unique way to facilitate economic growth while addressing major health concerns.
 Green roofs combat the UHIE by decreasing the amount of heat transferred into the building, reducing the amount of heat returned to the air, reducing the use of polluting air conditioning units, and reducing the energy demand in the nearby power plants.
 All of this occurs while the vegetation is removing air pollutants from the air.
 In Atlanta, a city that last year had over 100 days of degraded air quality and where the temperature has been as high as 106 °F in the past ten years, green roofs could be an invaluable asset.
-Green roofs would be a unique way to facilitate economic growth, while addressing major health concerns.
+Green roofs would be a unique way to facilitate economic growth while addressing major health concerns.